 Understanding Your Bill

-(5) Previous Balance: This section shows the total remaining unpaid amount from previous billing periods.
+This field shows the total remaining unpaid amount from previous billing cycles.

-(6) Current Charges: This section shows the total charges incurred in this billing period.
+This field shows the total charges incurred in this billing cycle.

-(8) Pending Financial Aid: This section shows the total amount of financial aid funds that have been awarded to you but are not able to be disbursed (paid out) as of the bill date.
-Most often this is because the aid is for an upcoming semester.
-Pending Aid is subtracted from Current Charges and reduces the Current Due amount.
+This field shows the total amount of financial aid funds that have been awarded but have not been disbursed (paid out) to your account as of the bill date.
 For more information, see How do I check my financial aid?

-(10) Deposits: This section shows the total amount of housing deposits for current or future UNM Housing residents.
-Students will only see an amount in Deposits if they have a current contract (or have turned in an application & deposit for the future) with UNM-owned housing (not LoboVillage or Casas Del Rio.)
-Once they successfully check out of housing and are not planning on returning, the deposit is then released to their account and is refundedor applied against any balance due.
+This area shows the total amount of housing deposits for current or future UNM Housing residents.
+Students will only see an amount in Deposits if they have a current contract (or have turned in an application & deposit for the future) with UNM-owned housing (not LoboVillage or Casas Del Rio).
+Once they successfully check out of housing and are not planning on returning, the deposit is then released to their account and is refunded or applied against any balance due.